Why "no raw prompt storage by default" is a feature, not a limitation

 A pilot works best when the data handling posture is clear.
 The gateway can be configured to store more context if the use case requires it, but the default posture should stay minimal unless there is a reason to expand it.

-If you need clarity on data handling for a pilot, we can map it in a short discovery or pilot outline.
-That keeps the evidence story aligned with what is actually stored.
+If you need clarity on data handling for a real workflow, start with a posture review or a narrow pilot design.
+That keeps the evidence story aligned with what is actually retained, reviewed, and approved.